La Plagne - Ski Area Guide

 La Plagne came top in a computer assessment of 3000 ski resorts world-wide.
 It has 10 different bases, six purpose - built, four traditional, offering the ubiquitous 'something for everyone'.
 The resort has pioneered the installation of high capacity chairs , especially 'six-pac' six seater high-speed detachable chairs (capacity 3000 skiers per hour each).
 La Plagne was lift linked to nearby Les Arcs for the 2003-4 season after many years of planning, creating the Paradiski region, one of the world's four largest.
 La Plagne is also famous for offering additional on-slope activities including the popular Olympic bob-sleigh run available for recreational use.

 La Plagne Snow News

-The next notable snow forecast for La Plagne is 10cm, expected on 24 February, with around 11cm forecast over the next 7 days.
+The next notable snow forecast for La Plagne is 7cm, expected on 1 April, with around 16cm forecast over the next 7 days.
 There is significant snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.